boldbi/aspnet-core-sample/README.md

 ## Important notes:

-For security reasons, in a real world application, passwords and secrets should not be stored in config files.
-Instead, consider securing your credentials with an application such as Key Vault.
+It is recommended to not store passwords and sensitive information in configuration files for security reasons, in a real-world application.
+Instead, you should consider using a secure application, such as Key Vault, to safeguard your credentials.

 ## Online Demos